top of page

 How can I make my CV achievements more impressive?

 Use numbers to show impact.
-For example, mention improvements in accuracy, customer satisfaction or efficiency.
+For example, mention improvements in accuracy, customer satisfaction, or efficiency.

 Why do employers care so much about layout?